Kiamichi Mountains

 The Kiamichi Mountains (Choctaw: Nʋnih Chaha Kiamitia) are a mountain range in southeastern Oklahoma.
 A subrange within the larger Ouachita Mountains that extend from Oklahoma to western Arkansas, the Kiamichi Mountains sit within Le Flore, Pushmataha and McCurtain counties near the towns of Poteau, Albion and Smithville.
 The foothills of the Kiamichi Mountains sit within Haskell County, Northern Latimer County and Northern Pittsburg County.
 Its peaks, which line up south of the Kiamichi River, reach 2,500 feet in elevation.
 The range was the namesake of Kiamichi Country, the official tourism designation for southeastern Oklahoma, until the designation was changed to Choctaw Country.

 Black bear, coyote, bobcat, deer, cougar, minks, bats, bald eagles (sacred to the Choctaw), varieties of woodpeckers, doves, owls, road runners and 328 vertebrate species are native to this region.

-The Kiamichi Mountains are ancient.
+The Kiamichi Mountains are ancient, and are venerated by the Choctaws.
 By projecting the existing mountains down to their subsurface roots geologists know that they once stood as tall as the modern-day Rocky Mountains, which are much younger.
 The highly serrated, jagged appearance of the Rockies and other tall mountain ranges may be attributed to their youth.
 By contrast the Kiamichi Mountains, which are much older—and now shorter—feature the highly eroded characteristics common among much older mountains.

 Geologists generally define a mountain as a natural landform topping at least 1,000 feet in elevation.
 Numerous of the mountains, particularly those along the Kiamichi River's lower reaches, measure between 700 and 900 feet in elevation.
 Although called “mountains” they are, more formally, hills.

 Precise definitions of the extent and scope of the Kiamichi Mountains have never been formally assigned.
 They constitute more of a cultural construct than formal geographical designation.
 Local residents generally identify the mountains as those occurring on either side of the Kiamichi River along the full extent of its course, until it flows into the flat coastal plain of southern Oklahoma.